micropython/micropython/docs/pyboard/tutorial/assembler.rst

 You can enter this in a script or at the REPL.
 This function takes no arguments and returns the number 42.  ``r0`` is a register, and the value in this register when the function returns is the value that is returned.
-Micro Python always interprets the ``r0`` as an integer, and converts it to an integer object for the caller.
+MicroPython always interprets the ``r0`` as an integer, and converts it to an integer object for the caller.

 If you run ``print(fun())`` you will see it print out 42.